-"This project was supported, in whole or in part, by grant number 2018-SVWX- XXXX awarded by the U.S. Department of Justice, Office of Community Oriented Policing Services.
+"This project was supported, in whole or in part, by federal award number 2020-XX-XX- XXXX awarded to [Entity] by the U.S. Department of Justice, Office of Community Oriented Policing Services.
 The opinions contained herein are those of the author(s) or contributor(s) and do not necessarily represent the official position or policies of the U.S. Department of Justice.
 References to specific individuals, agencies, companies, products, or services should not be considered an endorsement by the author(s), contributor(s), or the U.S. Department of Justice.
 Rather, the references are illustrations to supplement discussion of the issues.